These six cities boast entertainment, nightlife and fine dining in historic urban settings

 Distinct from the prairies that constitute most of the state, northeastern Iowa’s driftless area is a compelling landscape of rocky hills formed by ancient melting glaciers.
 In the heart of this region along the Mississippi River is Dubuque, a city of Beaux-Arts architecture, diverse dining and stunning river views.
 Begin with a ride on the Fenelon Place Elevator to admire Iowa’s oldest city.
 This 296-foot-long cable car has been deemed “the world’s shortest and steepest raildroad” and provides scenic views of the Port of Dubuque.
 Group members leery of heights can explore the Cable Car Square District, which consists of 16 local shops and boutiques.
 The riverfront is where visitors will find the National Mississippi River Museum & Aquarium (a Smithsonian affiliate filled with hands-on exhibits), Dubuques’ American Lady (a riverboat that offers lunch and dinner cruises) and Stone Cliff Winery, which offers tastings and live music in a restored brewery building.
 Further inland in the shadow of the elaborate Beuax-Arts county courthouse is the Millwork District.
 This rejuvenated industrial neighborhood is now populated with hip coffee shops, craft breweries and farm-to-table restaurants to satisfy every taste.
 Highlights include Inspire Café, which hosts authentic English afternoon tea, and 7 Hills Brewing Company, a welcoming taproom and brew pub that serves a “stout float” served with ice cream.
 Farm-to-table advocates will want to dine at Brazen Open Kitchen & Bar, which features an open kitchen and dishes prepared without freezers.

 Visitors to this riverside city will immediately be drawn to the RiverLoop Amphitheatre and Arts Mall.
 This steel-framed band shell hosts live music, cultural dance events and film screenings next door to the Waterloo Center for the Arts, which rotates exhibits to spotlight Midwestern artists.
-Art-lovers will also enjoy the Hearst Center for the Arts—a permanent sculpture garden—and the Oster Regent Theatre in Cedar Falls, a 1910 building that produces musicals and dramas throughout the year.
+Art-lovers will also enjoy Cedar Fall’s Hearst Center for the Arts—a permanent sculpture garden—and the Oster Regent Theatre, a 1910 building that produces musicals and dramas throughout the year.
 Groups seeking an outdoor adventure should spend time at the Cedar Valley Arboretum & Botanic Gardens, which includes 40 acres of butterfly meadows, rose gardens and fruit orchards.
-To learn about the bravery and sacrifice of Iowa’s military veterans, pay a visit to the Sullivan Brothers Iowa Veterans Museum, which includes over 35 interactive exhibits and an electronic Wall of Honor.
+To learn about the bravery and sacrifice of Iowa’s military veterans, pay a visit to Waterloo’s Sullivan Brothers Iowa Veterans Museum, which includes over 35 interactive exhibits and an electronic Wall of Honor.
 Tours are also available at the Rensselaer Russell House Museum, an 1861 brick structure that allows visitors to step into the Victorian era with authentic family heirlooms and furniture.
 Also in Waterloo is the John Deere Tractor & Engine Museum, which explores the developments in agricultural technology throughout American history.
 The museum, which opened in 2014 on the site of the very first John Deere tractor factory, traces the company’s growth over time and engages guests through rare artifacts and interactive features.